 - Reporting Standards: Authors should accurately present their work and the underlying data and offer an objective discussion of its significance.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are not accepted.
-Authors should promptly notify the editors or publisher if a significant error in their work is identified and cooperate with the editor and publisher to rectify the error, or publish an erratum or addendum, or to retract the paper where this is deemed necessary.
-Submissions should follow the requirements of the journal as outlined in the Asia Policy Guidelines for Submission. - Authorship of the Paper: All authors named on the submitted manuscript shall be held accountable for the content of a submitted manuscript.
+Authors should promptly notify the editors or publisher if a significant error in their work is identified and cooperate with the editor and publisher to rectify the error, publish an online erratum or addendum, or to retract the paper where deemed necessary.
+Submissions should follow the requirements of the journal as outlined in the Asia Policy Guidelines for Submission. - Authorship of the Paper: All authors named on the submitted manuscript are responsible for the content of a submitted manuscript.
 The corresponding author must ensure all named co-authors consent to publication and to credited as co-authors.
 All persons who have made significant authorship contributions to the work should be named as co-authors. - Data Access and Retention: Authors may be asked to provide copies of the data associated with the manuscript for editorial review and should be prepared to retain such data for a reasonable time after publication. - Multiple, Redundant, or Concurrent Publications: Authors must disclose the background of the manuscript upon submission of the first draft, including if the paper or any component parts have been presented at any conferences or have appeared online in any form.
-Authors must warrant that the manuscript has not been published elsewhere in full or in part and is not under consideration by any other organization while it is being considered by Asia Policy. - Originality and Plagiarism: Authors must ensure that they have written and submitted entirely original manuscripts, and that they have correctly cited or quoted their own works and the works of other authors. - Acknowledgement of Sources: All prior use of arguments found in the manuscript-whether for publication in English or any other language-must be properly footnoted at the time of submission.
+Authors must warrant that the manuscript has not been published elsewhere in full or in part and is not under consideration by any other organization while it is being considered by Asia Policy. - Originality and Plagiarism: Authors must ensure that they have written and submitted original manuscripts, and that they have correctly cited or quoted their own works and the works of other authors.
+Authors must be able to guarantee their work cannot be construed as libelous or as infringing on a preexisting copyright. - Acknowledgement of Sources: All prior use of arguments in the manuscript-whether in English or any other language-must be properly cited at the time of submission.